LucJosin/on_audio_query/on_audio_query/README.md

         //   * WithFiltersType.ARTISTS
         //   * WithFiltersType.GENRES
         WithFiltersType.AUDIOS,
-        // This method has [args] has parameter.
+        // This method has [args] as parameter.
 With this value you can create
         // a more 'advanced' search.
         args: AudiosArgs.ARTIST,
     );